Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 However, since the landmark Schrems II ruling, SCCs are no longer a “sign-and-forget” solution.
 Organizations are now legally required to perform a Transfer Impact Assessment (TIA) to determine if the recipient country’s government surveillance laws, such as FISA 702 in the U.S., could override the protections in the contract.
 If a risk is identified, the clauses alone are considered insufficient.

-To remain compliant in 2026, exporters must often implement supplementary measures alongside SCCs.
+To remain compliant, exporters must often implement supplementary measures alongside SCCs.
 These typically include technical safeguards like end-to-end encryption, where the importer cannot access the keys, or pseudonymization.
 If a TIA reveals that no combination of clauses and safeguards can prevent unlawful government access, the data sharing must be suspended.

 Binding Corporate Rules (BCRs): They serve as a “premium” compliance mechanism for multinational corporate groups.
 They are internal, legally binding codes of conduct that commit every entity within a global organization, including those in “third countries,” to apply the same rigorous GDPR-level standards.
 Unlike standard contracts, BCRs must be formally reviewed and approved by a lead Supervisory Authority through a rigorous coordination process, ensuring that the group’s governance, staff training, and complaint-handling mechanisms are robust enough to protect data subjects worldwide.